The Winnipeg Tribune: Closure

 On August 27, 1980, without warning, the Tribune was abruptly closed, and 375 people were out of work.
 Gene Telpner joked that he had just gotten new drapes and furniture.
 Val Werier, who was with the Trib for 35 years, said that it was a shocking moment.
-However, people in the pressroom knew that something was coming because management had stopped the presses that morning, which did rarely and only for major events.
+However, people in the pressroom knew that something was coming because management had stopped the presses that morning.
+The presses had only stopped on a rare occasion, and when they stopped, it was only for major events.

 Shockwaves moved through the community also, and many Winnipeggers were angry about losing a competing public voice.

 Worse yet, the closure happened at the same time as the closing of the Ottawa Journal.
 In 1980, the Ottawa Journal had been purchased by Thomson Newspapers and was closed.
 That left Southam's Ottawa Citizen as the only major newspaper in Ottawa and the Thompsons' Winnipeg Free Press the only major newspaper in Winnipeg.

 The Royal Commission on Newspapers, popularly known as the Kent Commission, was created in 1980 in response to allegations of collusion following the same-day closings of the Thomson-owned Ottawa Journal and the Southam-owned Winnipeg Tribune.

 The last issue, with the headline "It's Been 90 Great Years", remains a collector's item to this day.

 Afterward

 A number of employees from the Tribune later helped form the Winnipeg Sun.

 The University of Manitoba archives and special collections holds a collection of over 500,000 photographs, 250,000 newspaper clippings arranged into morgue files, and microfilm copies of the newspaper.

 In 1994, the Lion's Club announced its intention to build an 18-storey apartment tower on the old Winnipeg Tribune site.
 To be called Tribune Towers, it would be for seniors 55 and older and contain 132 suites.
 There would have been skywalk connections to the Millennium Library.
 The project was never completed.

-In April 2013, an Ontario-based real estate investment firm, Fortress Real Development, announced a 45-storey 'SkyCity' condominium project at the old site.
+In April 2013, an Ontario-based real estate investment firm, Fortress Real Developments Inc., announced a 45-storey 'SkyCity' condominium project at the old site.
 However, in 2018 or 2019, the project was cancelled for financial issues relating to the investment and development company.

-The University of Manitoba Library digitized all the paper's pages between 1890 and 1980 and has made it freely available online.
+The University of Manitoba Libraries digitized all the paper's pages between 1890 and 1980 and has made it freely available online.